lukso-network/docs/docs/guides/universal-profile/interact-with-contracts.md

 ## Step 2 - Encode the calldatas

-This is the easy part, we need to create a calldata that will be executed on the Target Contract.
+We need to create a calldata that will be executed on the Target Contract.

 <Tabs>